 Jennifer was instructed as a junior to act on behalf of the Defendants who provided actuarial services to the pension scheme in a claim brought by the trustees.
 In the Court of Appeal, the Defendants successfully argued that Claimants should not have permission to amend their claim when there was, prima facie, a limitation defence.

-Jennifer has experience of appearing in numerous Insolvency and Company law cases, including petitions and applications relating to bankruptcy and corporate insolvency, applications before the Companies Judge such as applications for administration and for the appointment of a liquidator, shareholder and director disputes, unfair prejudice petitions and disputes about contractual arrangements between investors.
+Jennifer has experience of appearing in numerous Insolvency and Company law cases, including petitions and applications relating to bankruptcy and corporate insolvency, applications for administration and for the appointment of a liquidator, shareholder and director disputes, unfair prejudice petitions and disputes about contractual arrangements between investors.

 Jennifer Seaman is regulated by the Bar Standards Board (BSB) and holds a current practising certificate.
 If you are not satisfied with the service provided, please click here.